conda-forge/conda-forge.github.io/CODE_OF_CONDUCT.md

 - A public announcement that an incident occurred
 - Mediation (only if both reporter and reportee agree)
 - An imposed vacation (e.g. asking someone to "take a week off" from a mailing list)
-- A permanent or temporary ban from some or all the conda-forge Organization spaces (mailing lists, GitHub repos, in-person events, etc.)
+- A permanent or temporary ban from some or all the conda-forge Organization spaces (mailing lists, GitHub repositories / feedstocks, in-person events, etc.)
 - Assistance to the complainant with a report to other bodies, for example, institutional offices or appropriate law enforcement agencies
 - Removing a person from the conda-forge Organization membership or other formal affiliation
 - Publishing an account of the harassment and calling for the resignation of the alleged harasser from their responsibilities (usually pursued by people without formal authority: may be called for if the person is the event leader, or refuses to stand aside from the conflict of interest, or similar)